gmac/graphql-breadth-exec/README.md

 end
 ```

-In effect, all field instances are automatically batched without the use of DataLoader.
-However, we frequently need to batch work across field instances (ex: same field using different aliases, different fields sharing a query, etc.), which still involves DataLoader promises.
-Breadth is still remarkably efficient at this because it can bind many object loads to a single promise, versus resolving a promise per loaded object
+This means all field instances are inherently batched as a function of the engine without using DataLoader promise patterns.
+However, promises are still relevant for batching work _across field instances_ (ie: same field using different aliases, or different fields sharing a query, etc.), and they can be considerably more efficient in breadth execution by binding many objects to a single promise rather than generating a promise per object:

 ![Promises](./images/promises.png)